shoui520/shoui520.github.io/docs/vn-linux.md

 Follow the steps below.

 !!! warning "Linux dependencies"
 	The guide is currently under review.
-While it hasn't been changed too much, the Linux dependency section has only been updated for Arch and Void thus far.
+The Linux dependency section has been updated for most distros, but openSUSE and Gentoo haven't been tested yet.
 	When following another distro's instructions, make sure you install ffmpeg and the listed gstreamer plugins.

 ## Install Wine & dependencies